 Equalization - Corrective

-- Allow bank to cool and check and record the specific gravity of each cell.
+Allow the battery bank to cool for 1-2 hours.
+Check and record the specific gravity of each cell.
 The gravities should be 1.265 ± 0.005 or lower.
-Check the cell electrolyte levels and add water IF necessary.
+Check electrolyte levels and add distilled water as necessary.